Keeping Your Future And Your Finances In Mind

 Under the LAR system, which is also known as “unbundling,” a lawyer can focus on a key component of a case and allow the client to manage the bulk of his or her case.
 For example, we can assist in the preparation of court pleadings, but not go to court, or we can represent you in court only for a complex matter such as child custody or modifications to an existing order.

 Uniquely Qualified For Matters Involving Mental Health

-Attorney Lazar has served on the Mental Health Litigation Unit of the Massachusetts Committee for Public Counsel Services since 2010.
-The primary mandate of the Mental Health Litigation Division (MHLD) is to provide trial and appellate representation to indigent persons against whom are filed petitions seeking commitment to public or private psychiatric facilities of seeking surrogate decision-making authority (e.g., guardianship or authorization to administer or terminate "extraordinary" treatment modalities).
+Attorney Lazar has served on the Mental Health Litigation Division of the Massachusetts Committee for Public Counsel Services since 2010.
+The primary mandate of the Mental Health Litigation Division (MHLD) is to provide trial and appellate representation to indigent people against whom are filed petitions seeking commitment to public or private psychiatric facilities or seeking surrogate decision-making authority (e.g., guardianship or authorization to administer or terminate “extraordinary” treatment modalities).

 In addition to family law, we counsel individuals in:

 - Consumer protection matters

 Meet With Our Experienced Family Law Attorney For Free

 We welcome the opportunity to review your case and answer your questions during a free consultation.
 Our highly skilled Middlesex County divorce lawyer will provide a straightforward assessment and recommend the best steps to take next.